-It takes place in a dystopian society that is in the process of collapsing due to the rampant abuse of a drug that changes people’s perception of the world, all the while the events of the game take place in the 1960s.
+It takes place in a dystopian society that is in the process of collapsing due to the rampant abuse of a drug that changes people’s perception of the world.
+All the while, the events of the game take place in the 1960s.

-However, unlike BioShock, the game features three different playable characters who have different playstyles, with a heavier accent on survival horror elements, which also includes a bigger focus on stealth.
+However, unlike BioShock, the game features three different playable characters who have different playstyles, with a heavier accent on survival horror elements, which also includes a more significant focus on stealth.
 Moreover, some of the game’s environments are procedurally generated, which can make some of the environments feel a bit generic.

 All things considered, while the game is not an action-heavy shooter like BioShock and has received generally mixed reviews from critics and fans alike, it’s still worth trying out if you’re after more BioShock-esque content.